kunansy/RNC/README.md

 There is an exception if:
     * Data still exist.
     * No results found.
-    * Requested page does not exist (if there are 10 pages in the RNC, but you have requested > 10).
+    * A requested page does not exist (if there are 10 pages in the RNC, but you have requested > 10).
     * There is a mistake in the request.
     * You have no access to the Internet.
     * There is a problem while getting access to RNC.